truera/trulens/docs/attribution_parameterization.md

 **Use cases:**

 * As a preprocessing step, you drop a feature, so do not need attributions on that.
-* For torch models, model inputs are not tensors. so you'd want the in anchor of the first layer
+* For torch models, model inputs are not tensors. so you'd want the 'in' anchor of the first layer.

 **Cuts needed:** As you want to know the affect of some other layer rather than the input layer, you need to customize the attribution cut.
 **Model inputs** → InputCut
 **Attribution Cut** → Your attribution layer (The layer you want to assign importance/attributions with respect to output), anchor:'in'
 **QoI Cut** → OutputCut

-#### Case 4: The DoI Cut / Explanation flexibility
+#### Case 4: The Distribution of Interest (DoI) Cut / Explanation flexibility

 Usually, we explain the output with respect to each point in the input.
-Now, suppose you want to explain using an aggregate over samples of points
+Now, suppose you want to explain using an aggregate over samples of points.

 **Use case:** You want to do integrated gradients, gradcam, shapley values instead of saliency maps.
 These only differ by sampling strategies.
 Eg: Integrated gradients is a sample from a straight line from a baseline to a value.
-**Cuts needed:** Define a DoI that samples from the default attribution cut
+**Cuts needed:** Define a DoI that samples from the default attribution cut.
 **Model inputs** → InputCut
 **DoI/Attribution Cut** → Your baseline/DoI/attribution layer, anchor:'in'
 **QoI Cut** → OutputCut